Live Group Training Programme via Zoom

 He has also completed numerous training and applications in group work, community building and conflict transformation, including intensives in Process Work and World Work.
 Muzammal has also completed the 10-week Sociocracy Leadership Training with Sociocracy for All, focusing on the practical application of dynamic governance, distribution of power, accountability, and consent decision making.
 More recently, he has engaged in Non Violent Communication (NVC) training and practise especially through the Nonviolent Global Liberation Community.

-He has advised a range of organisations, such as mainstream NGO's as well as radical cooperatives, and is a Board member of Peace News.
+He has advised a range of organisations, such as mainstream NGO's as well as radical cooperatives, and was a Board member of Peace News for several years.

 Muzammal is also a qualified medical doctor and has worked in NHS psychiatry over more than 13 years in both in-patient and community mental health settings.
-Additionally, he brings the sensitivity and skill of an experienced Emotional Breakthrough Healing Therapist, with 20 years experience helping clients meet and process anxiety, mood and trauma experiences.
+Additionally, he brings the sensitivity and skill of an experienced Essence-Based Emotional Healing Therapist, with 20 years experience with embodied practises, helping clients meet and process anxiety, mood and trauma experiences.
 He is author of the E-Book, Radical Healing, Wholeness and Islam.

 Jo Taylor